Midden/packRat-backend2/README.md

 .
+#FileBucket

+Build a Dropbox-like app that allows users to upload files into a virtual file system.
+In addition to keeping track of file structure, this app should associate meta-data with each file, including things like:

+date created/uploaded
+date modified
+owner (person who uploaded the file) tags
+Reach Goal: Implement a simple permissions system for your CMS:

+Ordinary users can only read/download a file.
+Owners can do anything, and only owners can destroy or move a file.
+'collaborators' can be chosen; they have permission to read from and write to files.
 #packRat is a file storage app.
 Given the flexible storage options of Mongodb, the behavior of these furry little critters, seems to reflect the flexibility of document attributes.
 Packrats, also called woodrats, build complex houses or dens made of twigs, cactus joints, and other materials.
 These contain several nest chambers, food caches, and debris piles.
 These debris piles are called Middens, and have been know to preserve materials gathered by the packrats for 50, 000.
 Packrats also like shiny things and will drop whatever they are carrying for something that they like better.